GPAlzate/gRPC-gateway-vs-Envoy/README.md

 http post :4748/register companyCode=987654321 companyName="'Kalibrr'" numOpenings=1 isBrokerage:=false
 ```

+## Mobile Demo

+If you'd like to see how this work smoothly with a mobile app, the CLI demo was adapted to mobile through [Flutter](https://flutter.dev/), which allows me to write only one piece of code (in `flutter_env/my_app/lib/main.dart`) yet deploy an app for both iOS and Android.
+Neat!
+This is not yet Dockerized, so you'd have to install Flutter and Dart it by following [these](https://flutter.dev/docs/get-started/install) instructions.

 ## Proxies (WORK IN PROGRESS)

 `4748` is the port number of the Envoy proxy server.
 However, multiple Go servers were created for testing purposes as well because testsshowed that Envoy is apparently sub-optimal.
 Previous load testing using [Locustio](https://locust.io/) showed that a setup of Go proxy servers load-balanced with Nginx was the best system to proxy JSON over HTTP/1.1 requests to the main gRPC server.